CommandLineLabs/completegeek/docs/getting-started.md

 You'll see some status messages print on your screen.
 The "Downloading" part may take a while depending on how fast your Internet connection is.

-Once that's completed, you've built your first VM! **To connect to it at any time in the future,** you'll change directories to your completegeek_vm directory, and issue the command "vagrant ssh":
+Once that's completed, you've built your first VM! **To connect to it at any time in the future,** you'll change directories to your completegeek_vm directory(if necessary), and issue the command "vagrant ssh":

 ```bash
 cd C:\Users\jms\Documents\completegeek_vm